-While facing the challenges of shrinking funding from the state and county governments along with potential decreases in tuition revenue, the College continues to provide quality programs and services to its stakeholders.
-In addition, the College held an excellent student-faculty ratio of 17:1 in 2011-2012.
+- While facing the challenges of shrinking funding from the state and county governments along with potential decreases in tuition revenue, the College continues to provide quality programs and services to its stakeholders.
+In addition, the College held an excellent student-faculty ratio of 16:1 in 2012-2013. - TCL reorganized its Strategic Leadership Team and Units in support of meeting the challenges of a shrinking budget and filling a vacant Vice President position by consolidating two units (Student Affairs and Enrollment and Marketing) under the Vice President of Student Affairs. - TCL opens its 2013-2014 academic year in search of a new College President.